 Start with the Basics

 The first steps are, of course, the basics.
-These are your network connection and VoIP service provider.
+These are your network connections and VoIP service, providers.

 Once you’re all set with your ISP, explore your VoIP service provider options.
 You can choose from practically anywhere in the world.
 Although, of course, it would be more practical to opt for a provider that has a good reputation within your circle.
 You want to choose a VoIP service with a 99.9% uptime, up-to-date equipment and servers, and responsive technical and customer support.